Apr 25, 2020

 1. In some cases, I open and edit in WorkSpace, then export to PS

-2. More difficult scenes with image noise I edit in DXO PhotoLab 3 then export to PS
+2. I edit in DXO PhotoLab 3 and export to PS for difficult scenes with noise

 3. In most cases, I start with the raw file in PS and also complete it in PS